 “Another great reason to adopt is that the animals almost always come spayed or neutered, have been vaccinated, and are dewormed,” Wayt said.
 “Most shelters have their animals examined by a veterinarian and are aware of or are currently treating any medical conditions.”

-Animal shelters also offer meet-and-greets to help you find the perfect pet.
+Animal shelters also offer meet-and-greets to help you find and adopt the perfect pet.

 “It is important that you choose an animal that fits your lifestyle,” Wayt said.
 “Puppies require frequent bathroom breaks and need to be trained and socialized.
 If you work long hours, an older dog who can hold their bladder may be a better choice.”